Legacy Ptchr Projects

 A guide for migrating from legacy Ptchr Nuxt Statamic to the new Nuxt Statamic module.

-When using pnpm as your package manager, please add the following to your pnpm-workspace.yaml file:
+If you are using pnpm as your package manager and have a minimumReleaseAge set in your pnpm-workspace.yaml file, please add the following to your file:

 pnpm-workspace.yaml